bjowes/cypress-ntlm-auth/README.md

 ```

 # Notes
+## ntlm-proxy process
+At present, there is no automated means to terminate the ntlm-proxy after running all tests.
+Hence, the ntlm-proxy process keeps running in the background until it is manually terminated.
+When a new test run is started, the old ntlm-proxy will be terminated and replaced by a new one, so this is not an issue.
+It is an issue if you are concerned about a stale process just hanging there.

+The initial idea was to terminate the ntlm-proxy when cypress exits, but I haven't found any event for this to trigger on.
+Therefore this is still planned work.

+## .http-mitm-proxy
 The http-mitm-proxy library will create a .http-mitm-proxy folder with generated certificates.
 This improves performance when re-running tests using the same sites.
 It is recommended to add this folder to your .gitignore so the certificates don't end up in your repo.

 # Known issues